zzgallo/Xip/README.md

 <h1>ℹ️Additional Information</h1>

 Xip is still in **heavy** development and is being worked on quite frequently.
 This has been a learning and hobby project for myself, and I do appreciate all feedback.

+<h1>Installation</h1>

+You can find the initial pre-release v0.1.0-alpha under the releases section on in the repo.
+Alternatively, you can find the .exe in `src-tauri/target/release`.
+A unistaller is also included.